 The replication characteristics of these settings differ as follows:

-AFTER_SYNC, all clients see the committed transaction at the same time: After it has been acknowledged by the slave and committed to the storage engine on the master.
+AFTER_SYNC, all clients see the committed transaction at the same time, which is after it has been acknowledged by the slave and committed to the storage engine on the master.
 Thus, all clients see the same data on the master.

 AFTER_COMMIT, the client issuing the transaction gets a return status only after the server commits to the storage engine and receives slave acknowledgment.
 After the commit and before slave acknowledgment, other clients can see the committed transaction before the committing client.